alexlee-gk/citysim3d/README.md

 export PYTHONPATH=$CITYSIM3D_DIR:$PYTHONPATH
 ```

-## Download 3D Model
+## Download the 3D models
+There are two options for getting the 3D models, depending if you have the right permissions.

+### Option 1
 Run the `models/download_all.py` script to download all the model files.
 You need to have the right permissions to access these files.

+### Option 2
-If you don't have the right permissions, you can run the `models/download_public.py` script to download all the models except for the city model.
-The city model is under [this license](https://3drt.com/license.htm).
+If you don't have the right permissions, you can run the `models/download_public.py` script to download all the models except for the city and skybox model.

+The city model is under <a href="https://3drt.com/license.htm" target="_blank">this license</a>.
+You can buy a copy of the 3D models <a href="http://3drt.com/store/environments/megacity-construction-kit.html" target="_blank">here</a> and convert these two models to Panda3D's `.egg` format:
+- `levels/urban-level-02-medium.obj` to `path/to/citysim3d/models/levels/urban-level-02-medium.egg`
+- `skyboxes/01-clean-day/skybox-mesh.3DS` to `path/to/citysim3d/models/skyboxes/01-clean-day/skybox-mesh.egg`

+To convert the models, we imported each file to blender and then exported the model to the `.egg` format.